Corbin Carroll Player Props: Diamondbacks vs. Blue Jays

-The Arizona Diamondbacks and Corbin Carroll (.375 slugging percentage over his past 10 games, including one homer), take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+Corbin Carroll, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Toronto Blue Jays, with Yusei Kikuchi on the mound, July 16 at 1:37 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Blue Jays.
+In his last game he had a hitless performance (0-for-4) against the Blue Jays.

 Corbin Carroll Game Info & Props vs. the Blue Jays